goldhac/Mayo-App/mayo_fixed/FIREBASE_SETUP.md

 # Firebase Setup Guide

-## Firestore Rules Deployment
+## Firebase Rules Deployment

-The app now includes Firestore security rules that need to be deployed to your Firebase project.
-These rules ensure that users can only access their own data, including mood entries.
+The app now includes Firestore and Storage security rules that need to be deployed to your Firebase project.
+These rules ensure that users can only access their own data, including mood entries and profile pictures.

-### Steps to Deploy Firestore Rules
+### Steps to Deploy Firebase Rules

 1. **Install Firebase CLI** (if not already installed)
    ```